Fast Company Award for 2025

 Since its launch in 2022, the Amazon Sustainability Accelerator has supported over 40 start-ups across Europe and the UK.
 The initiative provides funding, mentorship, and the opportunity for start-ups to pilot their technologies within Amazon’s operations, with the goal of driving sustainable innovation and reducing the company’s environmental impact.

-Maxwell Receives Verified Listing on the International EPD System Database
+International EPD System Database lists Maxwell

 HTMS are pleased to announce that after extensive due diligence by third-party environmental product specialists, Maxwell’s Life Cycle Analysis (LCA) has been approved and accepted by the International EPD System for listing on their database and website.